mguellsegarra/myopic-app-switcher/README.md

 Et voilà!

+## Caveats

+In blur mode, Myopic will take an screenshot of your current view on `onPostResume()` method and apply blur from that view.

+I tried to take that screenshot in `onPause()` but sadly, I think that the app has not enough time to take the screenshot and add the view before Android sends the app to background.

+For this reason, you'll appreciate that the blurred view sometimes doesn't match the last view you had in your application, because it's the screenshot that was taken just when the activity started.

+If you want, yo can use a method to manually update the blur screenshot, in your activity:

+`updateBlurScreenshot();`

+If somebody knows a way to achieve taking an screenshot just before the app goes to background, just ping me or open a PR.

 ## Contributing

 Feel free to open any pull request if you'd like to add new features or improve Myopic :)